On the Road Again: The Return of the Electric Vehicle

 The electricity we drive on is only as green as its source, however, and efforts to further improve battery technology, and widely distribute clean solar energy are vital to the overall success of the EV.
 Moreover, installing charging infrastructure, reducing charging times, and increasing driving ranges are all essential to winning over American drivers and transforming our auto industry.
 Our clean energy transition is far from complete, but the American psyche has already begun to embrace the next paradigm shift in transportation – driving on sunshine!

-Read Part 2 here: The Ins and Outs of EV Charging
+Read on to learn about Electric Charging and the solar gallon in Part 2: The Ins and Outs of EV Charging.